 World-renowned clinical child psychologist and best-selling author, Dr. Ross Greene said that No kid should be getting three or four hours of homework a night.
-There's no breathing time, there's no family time, there are just extracurriculars and homework, and then go to bed.
+There's no breathing time, there's no family time, there are just extracurriculars and homework, and then, going to bed.

 How to Design Holiday Homework- 5 Tips

 The first and most important thing that you have to take into consideration is your students.
 Understanding your students is the first step.
 The holiday homework should be on par with their capacity and ability.
 Of course, there’s no harm in making it challenging and pushing their limits a little but make sure to strike a balance.
 There’s no point in talking Latin when your students don’t understand the language.
 Assigning holiday homework that is way beyond their intellectual capacity or way below their capacity will not do them any good and that’s why you have got to understand them.
 There might be students who like challenges and to address this population of the classroom you can create an additional section on the assignment sheet and make it optional.
 Make sure not to discriminate against your students based on this optional section.

 What do you want your students to accomplish through the holiday homework?
 For example, if the holiday homework is to write a poem, what are the learning objectives?
 That the students should understand the structure of the poetry, poetic figures, and poetic justice?
 The teacher must have a clear sense of the same.
 In addition to this, the teacher must be able to articulate the learning objectives to the students so that they can do complete justice to the holiday homework.

 More often than not, students find holiday homework boring and drab.
 While designing the holiday work, teachers should put in the effort to make it challenging and interesting.
 If it is a simple coloring exercise, you can give tiny riddles about the colors and they have to figure out what the color is.
 Similarly, you can make all the work interesting so that the students would ill feel like doing it.